Skip to Main Content

 I am interested in a graduate assistantship or other financial assistance from Miami University.
 How can I apply?

 On the application, there is a question regarding assistantship to indicate interest.
-Some departments require additional information and documentation for applicants to be considered for an assistantship.
-Check with your program of interest to determine what documents you must submit.
+Not all programs offer graduate assistantships or other university funded assistance.
+Check with your program of interest to determine if it offers funding.
 You can also visit our Funding and Awards webpage for more funding opportunities.

 While filling out an unsubmitted application, I entered incorrect information and need help changing it.
 What should I do?